Discretization Invariant Networks for Learning Maps between Neural Fields: Proofs

-\paragraph{Remark:} In this formulation, we let the tolerance $\eps$ and the Lipschitz constant of $\map$ dictate what subsets of $\gG$ are measurable, and thus which measures on $\gG$ are permitted.
-However, if the desired measure $\nu$ is more fine-grained than what is permitted by $\algebra_{\eps, \map}$, then it is $\nu$ that should determine the number of QMC samples $N$, rather than $\eps$ or $\map$.
+In this formulation, we let the tolerance $\eps$ and the Lipschitz constant of $\map$ dictate what subsets of $\inrspace[1]$ are measurable, and thus which measures on $\inrspace[1]$ are permitted.
+However, if the desired measure $\nu$ is more fine-grained than what is permitted by $\algebra_{\eps, \map}$, then it is $\nu$ that should determine the number of sample points $N$, rather than $\eps$ or $\map$.

 We now state the following lemmas which will be used to prove our universal approximation theorem.